WPCD-Workflows/documentation/source/ets.rst

 ETS release 5.5.0 is installed on the Gateway.

-Quick installation instructions (to update your environment) are available here:
+Quick installation instructions (to update your environment) are available here (password protected areas):

 https://portal.eufus.eu/twiki/bin/view/Main/Installation_of_latest_kepler_release